Homoclinic orbits in the Euler problem of two fixed centers: The Euler problem of two fixed centers

-$\bullet$ \textit{On $l_5 : gc = 1$}\\ We have no restriction on $\eta$, but $\xi$ can take only $\xi = \xi_1=\xi_2$.
-This implies that the satellite moves along the ellipse $\xi = \xi_1$.
-This orbit is refered to as \textit{the elliptic orbit}.
-As $c \rightarrow c_e$, the ellipse $\xi=\xi_1$ degenerates to the line segment $\xi=1$ joining the two masses, namely the eccentricity of the ellipse converges to 1, see Fig. \ref{ellipticdeg}.
+This completes the proof of the claim.
+On the other hand, as $c \rightarrow c_h$ from below the hyperbolic orbits degenerates to the exterior collision orbit in the Moon component; \item \textit{On $l_5 : gc = 1$}.
+We have $\cosh\lambda = - {1}/{c}$, but no restriction on $\cos\nu$.
+This implies that the satellite moves along the ellipse $\cosh\lambda = - {1}/{c}$.
+This orbit is referred to as the \textit{elliptic orbit}.
+As $c \rightarrow c_e$ from above, the ellipse $\cosh\lambda=-{1}/{c}$ degenerates to the line segment $\cosh\lambda=1$ joining the two masses, namely the double-collision orbit. \end{enumerate}